Research Methods in Economics

 Language of instruction

-2. Determining the state of scientific knowledge, defining research goals and research questions, literary research, data sources and their evaluation.
+2. Determining the state of scientific knowledge, setting research goals and research questions, the biggest difficulties in defining, data sources for literary research, conceptualization of the topic.
+Primary and secondary research, pre-research, deductive vs inductive approach.

-7. Processing of research into a research project and preparation for the presentation of research results in scientific journals.
+5. Processing of research results into a research project / report, interpretation and discussion of data, proposals for recommendations for practice, preparation for the presentation of research results.

 The main objective of the course is to teach students to aply research methods in the practice.
-The second objective is to use provided research in the dissertation thesis.
+The second objective is to use provided research in the diploma thesis.

 Classification of course in study plans